Jonass-K/Timer3000/README.md

 xattr -d com.apple.quarantine Timer3000.app
 ```

-Another way would be to just download the source code, Xcode and the build, archive and copy the app for yourself.
+Another way would be to just download the source code, Xcode and then build, archive and copy the app for yourself.